litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …gnificance threshold for the main effects of winning versus losing or vice versa, or for the interaction effects between wins versus losses and active versus vicarious playing or vice versa.
-However, <mark class="annotated-text">using a small-volume correction for our   a priori   regions of interest (FWE-corrected threshold   P   < 0.05 at cluster-level)</mark> and a slightly more lenient threshold   P   < 0.001 (uncorrected) at voxel-level, we found stronger activations for wins versus losses in omPFC and bilateral ventral striatum.
+However, <mark class="annotated-text">using a small-volume correction for our   a priori   regions of interest (FWE-corrected threshold   P   &lt; 0.05 at cluster-level)</mark> and a slightly more lenient threshold   P   &lt; 0.001 (uncorrected) at voxel-level, we found stronger activations for wins versus losses in omPFC and bilateral ventral striatum.
 Furthermore, ventral st…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"